httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 However, these rely on collision-resistance for their security proofs [CMU-836068].
-The MD5 and SHA-1 algorithms are vulnerable to collisions attacks, so MD5 MUST NOT be used and SHA-1 is NOT RECOMMENDED for use with `Digest`.
+The MD5 and SHA-1 algorithms are vulnerable to collisions attacks, so they MUST NOT be used with `Digest`.

 ## Other Deprecated Algorithms